 He’s right about the danger of pursuing a false unity.
 He’s right about acting as if differences don’t matter.
 He’s right about ignoring the important distinctives and contributions of the Adventist Church.
 But he misunderstands the motivation of most pastors for inviting non Adventists into their pulpits.
 He also underestimates the benefits.

-We must be cautious when inviting any guest into our pulpits.
+Listen.
+We should be cautious when inviting ANY guest into our pulpits.
 Adventist or non Adventist.
 But let me give 5 reasons it’s dangerous to prohibit non Adventists from preaching from our pulpits.

 Because Relationships Matter

 Ministers have incredible influence.
 Even in this age of suspicion and leadership distrust, pastors impact the lives of millions in our communities.
 As Christians, we are in the people business.
 It makes sense for us to establish relationships with people who influence people.
 When pastors forge friendships across denominational lines, they not only discover common concerns, but the potential for theological dialogue is real.

 A number of years ago I was able to share my understanding of glossolalia – tongues- to a group of prominent Pentecostal pastors in Southern California.
 They initiated the conversation because they trusted me.
 I was a friend.
 And there is probably no greater sign of trust, than when a pastor invites another pastor to share the pulpit.
 I had preached for them and they had preached for me.
 All of them?
 No. Just the ones I trusted.